Providence Park: Art and design

 Providence Park's outside walls are covered with naturally-grown ivy.
 The entrance billboard used to announce dates and future games is a deliberate retro replica of the old scoreboard that used to be in the same location.

 Multiple art installations and sculptures line the outside plazas of Providence Park.
 Those include Facing the Crowd, a series of two bronze sculptures, and You Are Here, an artistic rendition of a 12-foot wide log ring with historical artifacts of Portland's past embedded inside.

 In popular culture

 In 2010, Providence Park was a filming location of Season 2 of the television series Leverage.
 The episode depicts a fictional Massachusetts (where the series was set) minor league team also known as the Beavers.

 The IFC show Portlandia references Providence Park multiple times throughout the series and the lead characters Peter (Fred Armisen) and Nance (Carrie Brownstein) attend a Timbers match in a 2012 episode, bringing along a home-made sign to root for the club.

 Providence Park was added to the stadium rotation in the FIFA video game series for the first time in September 2020, beginning with FIFA 21.
 Providence became the sixth Major League Soccer stadium added to the game, and the addition allowed for the access of all three Cascadia clubs' home stadiums for the first time.
+The Thorns' inclusion in FIFA 23 also made Providence Park one of four NWSL venues featured in the game.